 MicroEJ is compliant with a subset of JUnit version 4.
-MicroEJ JUnit processor supports the following annotations: @After, @AfterClass, @BeforeClass, @Ignore, @Test.
+MicroEJ JUnit processor supports the following annotations: @After, @Before, <a href="mailto:@Before, <a href="mailto:@Before)

 Each test case entry point must be declared using the org.junit.Test annotation (@Test before a method declaration).
 Please refer to JUnit documentation to get details on usage of other annotations.